jakis39/File-browser-coding-test/README.md

 All icon assets used are from [icons8](https://icons8.com/)

 ####To set up
-Thanks to [RawGit](http://rawgit.com/), the page can be viewed online without downloading [here](http://cdn.rawgit.com/jakis39/file-browser-coding-test/master/fbrowse.html)
-Or, simply download the repo and open `fbrowse.html` in a browser.
+Simply download the repo and open `fbrowse.html` in a browser.

+####To-do
+If this were more than a quick programing assignment, there are some things that could be added to add polish and functionality:
+- Anchor the navigation part of the header to the top of the page when the files list is long enough to cause the page to scroll
+- Some sort of loading indicator for API calls in case they are slow to respond
+- ARIA accessibility attributes
+- More standard file manager features